Raziya117/Raziya117/README.md

-# Hi there, I'm Raziya 👋
+# Hi, I'm Raziya Mohammad 👋

 🎓 I'm a final-year B.Tech student in **Computer Science and Engineering** at **SR University**, currently holding a **9.4 CGPA**.